Listen to the content...

 I’ve spent the majority of my 57 years in and around independent pharmacy.
 I feel like there’s always been a very personal flow to a pharmacy/patient interaction.
 It usually starts with a greeting and exchange of pleasantries, catching up on news, families, and other personal items.
 We scan prescriptions, OTC (over the counter) products, and other sundries.
 Then we finalize the transaction by accepting payment and capturing signatures and saying “See ya next time.”
 It’s personal, not transactional.

 Of course, the specifics have changed over time.
-New regulations add new pieces to the process: additional signatures, ID checks, and behind-the-scenes interfaces requesting approval for things like PSE (pseudoephedrine) products.
+New regulations add new pieces to the process: additional signatures, ID checks, and behind-the-scenes pharmacy POS interfaces requesting approval for things like PSE (pseudoephedrine) products.
 At its core, though, point-of-sale (POS) interactions with your patients have always been made up of key components, completed in a predictable order.

 These beginning, middle, and end stages have been part of a relatively unchanged workflow since the beginning of retail pharmacy.
-This stability in process doesn’t come from a resistance to change, but because it works well.
+This stability in the process doesn’t come from a resistance to change, but because it works well.
 It allows for a personal connection with each patient while making sure that every transaction adheres to applicable regulations.
 Today, pharmacies find themselves in an unprecedented situation, where standard practices are being upended.
 In order to keep patients and staff safe, the transaction workflow must change to accommodate a “social distancing” interaction, supporting less personal models like home delivery, curbside delivery, and drive-thru windows.

 Until recently, it’s likely that most customer interactions in your pharmacy were initiated by a customer walking through the door and eventually to the drop-off window or cash register.
 Today, for safety’s sake, this beginning stage has changed for many of you.
 The beginning interaction is often over the phone.
 Greetings and pleasantries seem far less personal but are no less important.